Sumerian Dilmun is Umm Daleimin by Qurnah?

 "The written record at this time points toward a Dilmun location near to, but east of Sumer.
 Suffice it to say that a number of archaeologically unidentified mounds are concealed by palm groves on the east banks of the Tigris and the Shatt al-Arab, according to local reports."

 (p.
 102. Theresa Howard-Carter.
 "Dilmun: At Sea or Not at Sea?
 A Review Article."
-Journal of Cuneiform Studies.
+Journal of Cuneiform Studies

 Vol. 39.
 No. 1.
 (Spring 1987). pp. 54-117)

 My Note (20 Feb.
 2010): Howard-Carter's preceding 1987 observation that "local reports" of the possible existence of archaeologically uninvestigated mounds on the east bank of the Tigris/Shatt al Arab seems to be borne-out by satellite photos of this area, Qurna to Basra (accessible now, since 2005, on the internet via Google Earth).
 I note especially a large mound (?) on the east side of the Tigris and the NE bank of the Shatt al Arab due east of Qurna.
 A map from circa 1860 published in Germany shows a village in this very area called Umm Daleimin.
 Could Daleimin preserve Dilmun?
 Has this mound been archaeologically investigated?
 If it hasn't, it needs to be!
 Perhaps this mound (?) is Dilmun preserved in 1860 as Umm Daleimin?
-Please click here for a map showing the location of Umm Daleimin and the Google Earth satellite view of the mound east of Qurna.

 Below, a closeup of the possible (?) tell of Dilmun from the above satellite view.
 Its south side appears to have the remains of an ancient harbor (?) with two jetties (?).
-Of course, only after excavations have been done will we know if this is indeed an ancient tell; if it is Dilmun it ought to have pottery debris from circa 3200-560 BC when Dilmun appears in ancient texts.
+Of course, only after excavations have been done will we know if this is indeed an ancient tell. if it is Dilmun it ought to have pottery debris from circa 3200-560 BC when Dilmun appears in ancient texts.
 Note: Sometimes ancient site "loose" their names.
 When abandoned the site's name is sometimes given to the newer settlement and the ancient site acquires some other name.
 For example, ancient Jericho's ruins are called today Tell es Sultan, the ancient name survives in the nearby _modern_ village of Eriha.
-Thus the village (?) of Umm Daleimin "may" preserve the name of ancient Dilmun (if I am correct in proposing the physical anomaly picked up in the below satelitte photo is of Dilmun's ruin tell).
+Thus the village (?) of Umm Daleimin "might" preserve the name of ancient Dilmun (if I am correct in proposing the physical anomaly picked up in the below satelitte photo is of Dilmun's ruin tell).

 I am _unaware_ of anyone proposing that Dilmun "might" be Umm Daleimin.
 This proposal in uniquely my own.